PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION THREE: CONDUCT

-Members of the Chapter are expected to adhere to certain rules, policies, and standards of conduct when acting within the Chapter and when representing the Chapter.
+Members of the Chapter are expected to adhere to certain policies and standards of conduct when acting within the Chapter and when representing the Chapter.
 Certain forms of misconduct may be considered so egregious as to be grounds for discipline even if a member is not representing the Chapter or Organization.

 All members are expected to comply with the following standards of conduct: